How To Deal With Bed Bugs While Traveling

 Who is responsible for the bed bugs?!?

 It's the fault of the other travelers who stayed there before you and/or the hostel's fault for not keeping track of their arrival.
 If it's just a few bugs or bites and the hostel staff is apologetic and helpful in getting rid of the bugs, I wouldn't worry about it too much.
-This is a common problem and most hostels can't help it if a guest brings bugs.
-However, I would write (and have written) a bad review of a hostel if they're unconcerned that I picked up a literal parasite at their establishment.
-I've had four encounters with hostel staff about bed bugs and half of them were positive.
+This is a common problem and most hostels or hotels can't help it if a guest brings bugs.
+However, I would write (and have written) a bad review of a hostel if they're rude or unconcerned about the fact that I picked up a literal parasite at their establishment.
+I've had four encounters with hostel staff regarding bed bugs and half of them were positive.
 The other half, not so much.
 I'll contrast the good with the bad.

 My experience, the good: a hostel in Bratislava, Slovakia.
 They were so helpful that I'm not going to name them just so that their reputation won't be unfairly tarnished online.
 Also, this happened two years ago and they most definitely solved the problem.
 How were they helpful?
 Seeing my arm covered in bites like the picture I included in the beginning of the post, the staff reacted with horror.
 They immediately went out and got me a mentholated lotion which actually brought me some relief (unfortunately I used it up within a couple of days because it was a small size and my bites were plentiful).
 Then they told us to shower and that they would bug-bomb our dorm room with all of our stuff in it.
 They got me a room at a hostel across town, along with Emmett and another guy who had the misfortune of staying in the same dorm as I did.
 They also washed all of our clothes for us on the hottest setting.
 They treated us so well and were incredibly apologetic.